martinspinler/osclive/README.md

 1. Universal Control client:

      Connects to the Universal Control application running on Windows or MacOS.
+     It is compatible with Universal Control version 1.7.6.

 2. Direct access to the mixer over FireWire